denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 an agency-based model of information processing, in which texts mean things for conscious beings.

-## Chapter 5: Bad Links

-Why links are bad.
-The long history of intertextuality.
-The excitement of the 90s about it.
-The intertextual art of Gwern (a blogger that writes about cryptography).
-Erudition and analogical thinking.
-The difference between hard-coded and symbolic links.
-Snapshots, the Internet Archive, and the future of Wikipedia.

-## Chapter 6: Recursive Encounters with Oneself
+## Chapter 5: Recursive Encounters with Oneself

 Understanding the document as a vector.
 The problem of drafts and versions.
 What is being transmitted through the vector?
 The appointment with one self: